Courses in Communication Networks and Security

 IEMS5705 Optical Communication and Lightwave Networks

-This course aims to enhance students’ knowledge in cryptography as well as information security and privacy, in both theoretical and practical ways.
+This course aims to enhance students' knowledge in cryptography as well as information security and privacy, in both theoretical and practical ways.
 The course introduces cryptography at an elementary level, enabling students to appreciate on its application to information security and privacy.
-Daily applications of cryptography will be discussed, including digital certificate and Public Key Infrastructure (PKI), Virtual Private Network (VPN), Digital Right Management (DRM), steganography and e-cash.
-Security of mobile and wireless systems will also be discussed.
+Daily applications of cryptography will be discussed, including digital certificate and Public Key Infrastructure (PKI), Virtual Private Network (VPN), wireless communication security, as well as security and privacy issues in online social networks.

 This course emphasizes both theoretical and practical aspects of cryptography, information security and privacy.
 In particular, security experts are invited to share their first hand knowledge and practices in information security assurance and information security governance, policies, and management.
 Fundamental concepts in Cryptography are also covered in this course so as to help students preparing for professional examinations.